feature-hub/feature-hub/docs/guides/server-side-rendering.md

 must be preloaded, so that on the client the same UI is rendered as on the server.

-On the server, the integrator must gather a list of all browser module bundle URLs for the server-rendered Feature Apps, and transfer those URLs to the client, e.g. via the HTML document [as text content of a custom script element][demos-inject-serialized-states-script].
+On the server, the integrator must gather a list of all client module bundle URLs for the server-rendered Feature Apps, and transfer those URLs to the client, e.g. via the HTML document [as text content of a custom script element][demos-inject-serialized-states-script].